isc-projects/bind9/doc/arm/reference.rst

 views.

 There are currently two user interfaces to get access to the statistics.
-One is in the plain text format dumped to the file specified by the ``statistics-file`` configuration option; the other is remotely accessible via a statistics channel when the ``statistics-channels`` statement is specified in the configuration file (see :ref:`statschannels`.)
+One is in plain-text format, dumped to the file specified by the ``statistics-file`` configuration option; the other is remotely accessible via a statistics channel when the ``statistics-channels`` statement is specified in the configuration file (see :ref:`statschannels`.)